You and Online Class Questions

-Complete the Online Admissions Form before the closing of enrollment for the semester.
+Complete the Application Form before the closing of enrollment for the semester.
 Once the college has received your information we will create a student account for you that will allow us to collect and store all of your records.

-Complete the Online Enrollment Form and make the payment for the classes you have enrolled in.
-A student can not access the Blackboard Open Learning Environment until all fees are paid for.
-Once all forms and associated fees are paid for an Blackboard Open Learning Environment Account will be created.
+Enroll in classes when your advisor contacts you.
+Five days before classes begin a Moodle Learning Environment Account will be created.
 Your account information will be returned to you via E-mail.
-The Blackboard Open Learning Environment will be opened one week before classes begin.
-This will allow the student to verify that they can access their course content.
+The Moodle Learning Environment will be opened the day classes begin.
 If you have technical problems please contact us and we will attempt to rectify your problem.

 Purchase all course materials and supplies.
 Please attempt to have all materials ordered at least one week before classes with delivery date on the Friday before classes begin.
 Some exception may be allowed but the student needs to communicate with the instructor with specific issues.

-Test the Blackboard Open Login procedures.
-At least one week prior to class, please login and access the Blackboard Open Learning Environment.
+Test the Moodle Login procedures.
+Prior to class, please login and access the Moodle Learning Environment.
+Your classes will become available the day classes begin.
 The instructor will leave course specific information on the course pages.
 If you are enrolled into more than one class make sure to access each class, as information for different courses may be on each course specific page.
 Make sure to take time to become familiar with the learning environment.
-Click on the icons and links found within the learning environment to become familiar with the tools and abilities of Blackboard Open.
+Click on the icons and links found within the learning environment to become familiar with the tools and abilities of Moodle.

 Day One.
-Access the Blackboard Open Learning Environment for class specific information and instruction.
+Access the Moodle Learning Environment for class specific information and instruction.
 Please contact the Instructor, Administration or Technical Services for all questions as we want your learning to be as unrestrictive and productive as we can make it.
 Good Luck.

 Terms and Conditions